LaurentMazare/tensorflow-ocaml/examples/neural-style/README.md

 Download the [pre-trained weights](https://github.com/LaurentMazare/tensorflow-ocaml/releases/download/0.0.9/vgg19.npz) for the VGG-19 network.

 You can then run the executable neural_style.native.
+Depending on the input, the loss function may be tuned using the following command line arguments `--content-weight`, `--style-weight`, and `--tv-weight`.

 ### Example 1: Starry Brooklyn